 What time limits apply to negligence claims?

-Strict time limits can apply and complex applications must be prepared before the expiry of the following time limits:
+When suing for damages, strict time limits can apply and complex applications must be prepared before the expiry of the following time limits:

 - If you were injured after 20/10/1999: